Taxes on Selling Your House? Here’s a Plain-English Breakdown

 Common adjustments that decrease cost basis:

-- Subtract insured losses (in which case you must “subtract all of your insurance proceeds from your basis since you added the entire cost of the repair to your basis.”)
+- Subtract insured losses (in which case, you must deduct insurance proceeds from your basis since you added repair costs to your basis)

 - Subtract settlement fees or closing costs